mxl6w94/water-bot/README.md

 # NOTICE TO GROUP

 I've been working with a bot in our data set and our prompt.
 I've gotten it to calm down and posted the results from the second and third chat sessions in a CSV in the System-Prompt folder.
 Please go take a look and see what is going on.
-For the mean time, this is what I see as issue:
+For the mean time, this is what I see as current issues:

 1) The data set is too minimal and the quantitization is too tight, responses get weird fast.
 Dr. Song has OKed for us to use a larger model if this one won't work.
 Yes, the idea is to get it onto a phone.
 But for the meantime we may not be able to make that a reality.
 2) The model is willing to pull old links from training, bypassing the prompt.
 Needs a fix.